dalexiou48/cav_pr_dataset/README.md

 Each session is saved in <b>ROSBAG</b> file.

-Calib.txt includes the neccessary calibration geometrical transfomations between the sensors.
+Calib.txt includes the neccessary calibrations between the sensors.

 <b>Citation:</b>